 The overall project budget equates to an average cost for each bridge of £3m.
 This includes design, implementation and subsequent maintenance for 10 years to 2029 and VAT costs that are irrecoverable.

-To date generous support has been received: £5 million from Lisbet Rausing and Peter Baldwin through the Arcadia Fund, £5 million from The Rothschild Foundation, £500,000 from the City of London Corporation and a generous, multi-million pound donation from the Blavatnik Family Foundation.
+To date generous support has been received: £5 million from Lisbet Rausing and Peter Baldwin through the Arcadia Fund, £5 million from The Rothschild Foundation, £500,000 from the City of London Corporation to replace light fittings on London Bridge that were due for renewal, and a generous multi-million pound donation from the Blavatnik Family Foundation.
 Seed funding of £250,000 was also awarded from the Mayor of London’s Office for the initial competition.
 The Foundation is committed to raise the remainder of the funds for the project from private and philanthropic sources, with no further public funding being sought.

 The length of the river between those bridges is approximately 4.5 nautical miles.